 Second, the Proponent states that the clawback policy should require "Hasbro to disclose to shareholders the circumstances of any recoupment or decision not to pursue recoupment".
 By way of example, assume that the Company determines that a particular officer has breached a Company policy.
 The Company would fully investigate the matter, would determine the disciplinary action to take with respect to that person, and would promptly take that action.
 That disciplinary action could involve financially penalizing the officer, noting the misbehavior in their employment records, lessening their ability to gain further advancement, or potentially even terminating their employment.
 We believe the proposal on its face then requires the Company to publicly report whether or not it is seeking recoupment of compensation from that person.
-To be contextually meaningful, that would require publicly reporting the alleged misconduct and the elements of the disciplinary action.
+To be contextually meaningful, that would require publicly reporting the alleged misconduct and the elements of the disciplinary employment action, and why the Company is or isn't seeking recoupment of past incentive compensation as a component of that disciplinary action.
 Companies do not, in our experience, publicly report disciplinary employment actions for a number of reasons, including that doing so is highly likely to result in litigation against the Company.
 We see nothing in the proposal limiting this public reporting requirement to situations that are otherwise public (we note that is a reason why our clawback policy applies to situations in which an accounting restatement occurs, which would be publicly reported) or in situations where publicly reporting may violate privacy or other legal requirements or create liability for the Company, liability that could ultimately harm the value held by shareholders.